OmkarThawakar/BSE-CoVR/README.md

-# CoVR-VidLLM-CVPR25
+# CoVR

 ## Description

-This repository contains the code for baseline model implementation used for CoVR-VidLLM workshop CVPR-2025.
+This repository contains the code for baseline model implementation used for CoVR-ICCV 2025.

-Please visit our [Workshop Page](https://eval.ai/web/challenges/challenge-page/2443/overview) for more details.

 The repository structure: